danielward27/LV-Datathon/README.md

 # LV-Datathon
 Regression analysis of insurance data using Generalised Additive Modelling.
+Data should be saved as ./data/train.csv (and is ignored by git).